 7. COST OF LIVING, WEATHER AND LANGUAGE

-Previous students have informed us that they were surprised by the high cost of living in Belgium.
-Be aware for potential misconceptions.
-Costs such as restaurant visits, food, public transport and recreation are certainly not cheap.
+Previously students have informed us that they were surprised by the high cost of living in Belgium.
+Costs such as restaurant visits, food, public transport and recreation should be well researched and budgeted for.

 Overview of the costs: